 Create a scavenger hunt game to create a sense of flow at your event and get attendees to experience your event’s full potential.
 A scavenger hunt will guide the participants through the optimal attendee experience by sending them to all the important people and places.
 This improves the perceived value of the event while achieving your event goals.
 Click here to learn how to create a scavenger hunt.

 The three examples above simply scratch the surface of what your event game could be used for.
-Getting creative with challenges, tiering prizes from day to day, and having different game types at your event are just a few of the ways you can get the most out of event games.
+Get the most out of event games by designing creative with challenges, tiering prizes from day to day, and having different game types at your event.

 The proliferation of gamification at events is thanks in large part to mobile apps and mobile event technology.
 Mobile event apps open a whole new realm for gamification by putting the engagement device in every attendee’s hand.
 No more manual raffles or cumbersome post-event point tallying.
-The rules, challenges and leaderboard are just a touch away for every attendee with a mobile device.
-The event app makes it easy for you to gather key insights into how your game is used, which you can use to improve from game to game and prove your game’s ROI.
+The rules, challenges, and leaderboard are just a touch away for every attendee with a mobile device.
+The event app makes it easy for you to gather key insights into how your game is used.
+In turn, you can use this information to improve from game to game and prove your game’s ROI.

 For a deep dive on event gamification, download the Ultimate Guide to Event Gamification.
 Here you’ll find original content produced through months of research and interviews with planners who have successfully launched event gamification.